Creatiwity/witycms-doc/pages.md

 ## Index your page

-To index your page correctly on your website, you need to open your FTP client.
+To index your page to your "*navigation_menu*", you need to open your FTP client.
 Open the folder containing sources of your website.

 1. "**Themes**" folder